-If the idea of getting a physical make you cringe, you’re not alone.
+If the idea of getting a physical makes you cringe, you’re not alone.
 Does it bring back unpleasant memories of being forced to sit in a cold room on flimsy paper, in a gown that barely covers anything…all while waiting to be poked and prodded?
 Or perhaps you’ve felt judged, rushed, or ignored at physical exams?

 Well, I have good news for you!
 Your physical doesn’t have to be like that.
 As a primary care provider (PCP), let me guide you through the key parts of physical exam and explain why they can actually be — gasp! — the most enjoyable of your healthcare visits.

 There are three key components to a physical exam: talking, screening, and examining.